vvvvvvss/Documentation-Marvel-level-1/README.md

 # Documentation-Marvel-level-1
 ## TASK 1- Linear and Logistic Regression - HelloWorld for AIML
-### Linear Regression- Linear regression analysis is used to predict the value of a variable based on the value of another variable.
+### Linear Regression-
+Linear regression analysis is used to predict the value of a variable based on the value of another variable.
 Linear regression predicts the relationship between two variables by assuming a linear connection between the independent and dependent variables.
 I split our dataset into train and test sets (80% for training, and 20% for testing).
+Here is the code: https://github.com/vvvvvvss/Linear-regression/blob/main/linear%20(1).ipynb

 ### Logistic Regression-
 The data tells that there are 3 different species of iris